ronancpl/HeavenMS/README.md

 ---
 ### Installing the SERVER

+By downloading through the Github download button, you may have obtained a ZIP file with a single "HeavenMS-master" folder on it.
+EXTRACT that folder.

-Set the "HeavenMS" folder on a place of your preference.
+For expediency, "HeavenMS-master" folder on this guide will be referred just as "HeavenMS".
+Rename it for convenience.
+Then, set "HeavenMS" the folder on a place of your preference.
 It is recommended to use "C:\Nexon\HeavenMS".

 Setting up the SQL: open MySQL Query Browser, then create a new session with the parameters below, then click OK.